dhan206/Karavan/README.md

 * Ability to view information about a specific, existing walk
 * Ability to Join Walk
 * Security Features
- * Code for the React Native components '/KaaravanProject'
- * NOTE: '/Karavan' is a deprecated version using native iOS code

 # Technical Decisions
 To keep the the experience as safe and secure as possible, only verified parents will be able to create a Karavan account.
 Once fully implemented, the verification process involves a parent requesting an account on the mobile application’s initial login page.
 This information is sent to the school the parent indicated in the request, and a representative from the school will verify that she/he is a parent of a child at the school.
 Once the verification is complete, the representative will contact the parent with account creation information.